 But "open-source" covers a lot of ground in 2026.
 Some tools are free to download and expensive to run.
 Others have gone dark on development.
 One of them (OpenClaw) isn't a traditional ATS at all, but does more recruiting work than most systems on this list.
-This article breaks down what's actually available, what each one costs to operate, and which setup fits which situation.
+This guide breaks down what's actually available, what each one costs to operate, and which setup fits which situation.

-Data as of April 2026.
+Data as of June 2026.

-What open-source ATS actually means for your budget
+What "open-source ATS" actually means for your budget

 For recruiters with a developer on the team, or anyone comfortable with command-line setup, the math works the other way.
 A $10 VPS and an afternoon is all it takes to run a stable system indefinitely.
+What a self-hosted ATS will not do is help you find candidates.
+For that side of the stack, see the free resume search tools guide.

-Six tools at a glance
+Eight open-source ATS tools at a glance

 | Tool | Type | Setup effort | Monthly hosting cost | Best for | Key limitation |